Frost Sustainable Campus Initiative

 - Heated and cooled by 66 Geothermal Wells

-- Washroom waste treated in constructed wetlands by Fleming’s Centre for Alternative Wastewater Treatment
+- Washroom waste treated in constructed wetlands by Fleming's Centre for Advancement of Water and Wastewater Technologies

 - Lighting levels adjust automatically, based on activity and external light availability through 14 skylights